-Audien sells two types of hearing aids: the EV1 and the EV3.
-They both slip into the ear canal and are discreet.
+Audien sells four types of PSAPs: EV1, EV3, Atom, and Atom Pro.
+All designs slip into the ear canal and are discreet.

 The EV1 costs $89 for a pair and features 20 hours of sound per charge and four different earbud sizes for a better fit.

-The EV3 sells for $249 and is smaller than the EV1.
-It’s rechargeable and has a 20-hour battery life, and it’s sold as having “enhanced comfort” and better sound quality than the EV1.
+The EV3 sells for $199 and is smaller than the EV1.
+It’s rechargeable and has a 20-hour battery life.
+It’s sold as having “enhanced comfort” and better sound quality than the EV1.
 The EV3 also has a wireless charging option, which the EV1 doesn’t.

 If you’re unsatisfied with Audien hearing aids and want a refund, the company says they’ll return your money if notified within 30 days.
 In the case of a defective product, Audien may try to troubleshoot the problem online or provide a replacement product.